zzzprojects/docs/entityframework.net/pages/model/concurrency-check.md

 ---
 PermaID: 1000126
 Title: Entity Framework ConcurrencyCheck Data Annotations
 MetaDescription: Unlock the power of Entity Framework by using the ConcurrencyCheck Annotations.
-Learn What a concurrency check and how to specify this attribute is.
+Learn What a concurrency check is and how to specify this attribute.
-LastMod: 2023-02-24
+LastMod: 2025-06-17
 Tags: code-first fluent-api data-annotations
 ---